Leslie Coleman: India

 Coleman joined as an entomologist in the agricultural research establishment begun in the State of Mysore by Adolf Lehmann, a Canadian chemist of German descent.
-Lehmann's appointment as a chemist had followed from the recommendations of a committee headed by Dr J.A.
-Voelcker to improve agriculture in India and while his focus had been on soil fertility he found the need for plant protection expert.
-After the retirement of Lehmann, Coleman headed the Chemistry department of the Mysore Agricultural Department while also studying crop pests and diseases.
-He was appointed as the Director of Agriculture in 1913 and held the position until 1934 with a break between 1925 and 1928.
+Lehmann's appointment as a chemist had followed from the recommendations of the committee headed by Dr J.A.
+Voelcker to improve agriculture in India and while Lehmann's focus had been on soil fertility but he felt the need for a qualified plant protection expert.
+Shortly after Coleman's arrival the government of Mysore decided not to renew Lehmann's contract and following the death of his wife, wished to return to Canada.
+From 1908, Coleman then had to take over management of the chemistry department of the Mysore Agricultural Department while also studying crop pests and diseases.
+Early studies included the ring disease of potato.
+The chemist H. V. Krishnayya who had served from Lehmann's time continued to serve as chemist for both the geology and agriculture departments.
+In 1912, he wrote on agronomic experiments conducted on traditional paddy varieties and their cultivation techniques at the Hebbal research farms.
+At the 1912 Dasara exhibition in Mysore, Coleman organized an exhibit of insect pests and measures for their management which proved to be immensely popular.